 What makes defamation illegal?

 Defamation is any false information that harms the reputation of a business, person, or organization.
 Defamation includes both libel and slander.
-Libel generally refers to defamatory statements that are published or broadcast.
+Libel generally refers to defamatory statements which are published or broadcast.
 Slander refers to verbal defamatory statements is more temporary..

 What legally defines defamation?